 If you are not into guided tours or programs you can visit Sutter’s Fort State Historic Park all on your own.
 The park is open for self guided tours without the need for reservations.
 You can also opt to walk the nice easy half a mile loop around the gates of the park to stretch your legs.

 The State Indian Museum is located within Sutter’s Fort State Historic Park and contains many exhibits reflecting the California past.
 The museum sticks to three major themes in all its artifacts and photos: Nature, Spirit, and Family.
-Opened in 1940 the exhibits are full of California Indian cultural items in the museum such traditional weaved baskets, a preserved redwood dugout canoe, beautifully created beadwork for ceremonies and trading, plus twenty four hundred year old hunting spears and arrowheads!
+Opened in 1940 the exhibits are full of California Indian cultural items in the museum such as traditional weaved baskets, a preserved redwood dugout canoe, beautifully created beadwork for ceremonies and trading, plus 2,400-year old hunting spears and arrowheads!
 A unique exhibit is focused on the last survivor of the once prominent Yahi tribe.
 It is an educational and impactful tribute to the life of Ishi.

 Before you head out from Sutter’s Fort State Historic Park make sure you check out the Sutter’s Fort Museum Store.
 Here you can find a great souvenir rich in history.
 There is a selection of historical mixers and tonics, iconic toys of the era, and beautiful earthenware and time period soaps.
 Another bonus?
 The store is operated by the Friends of Sutter’s Fort in cooperation with California State Parks which means all proceeds go back to restoring the park, creating fun and interactive educational programs as well as keeping Sutter’s Fort State Historic Park open for future generations.